catseye/The-Platform/USAGE.markdown

     "C:\Program Files\qemu\qemu-system-i386" Desktop\The-Cats-Eye-Technologies-Platform-0.2.img

 ...all on one line, and don't forget the double quotes.

+You should see NetBSD boot up in the QEMU window.
+Now see _Logging in and using The Platform_, below.

 ### How to boot the image in the Bochs PC emulator ###